 Tamping is a balancing act between three variables.
 You have to practice some exercises to get the hang of it, but it’s pretty easy to become consistent once you get it.

-- Coffee Layer Distribution – Before getting your Tamper, you need to ensure that the coffee has been distributed relatively evenly in the portafilter.
+- Coffee Layer Distribution – Before getting your Tamper, you must ensure that the coffee has been evenly distributed in the portafilter.
 Tamping on an unbalanced coffee surface will not make sense.

-- Tamping Angle – Make sure you press the tamper perpendicular to the coffee layer.
-Otherwise, water will flow down the angle of the filter, creating a drain channel and resulting in an unbalanced shot.
+- Tamping Angle – Press the tamper perpendicular to the coffee layer.
+Otherwise, water will flow down the angle of the filter, creating a drain channel and an unbalanced shot.

 Note about compression when tamping!

 First of all, it is essential to know that the force of Tamping when Tamping depends on many different factors, including the pressure generated by the Espresso machine, the quality of the beans, the fineness of the ground coffee, and the freshness of the coffee used…